 Dr Thorsten Stanley completed his undergraduate studies at the University of Edinburgh, Scotland and his paediatric specialty training in Yorkhill and Royal Maternity hospitals, Glasgow with a special interest in immunology before coming to NZ initially as a lecturer and then Senior Lecturer in 1980.

 Dr Stanley has clinical and after-hours responsibilities within both general paediatrics and neonatology and his clinics specialise in allergic disease and epilepsy/neurology.

 He has been convenor of the DCH diploma CHHX702 course since 1997 and established and convenes the annual regional paediatric update meetings for GPs since 2001.
-He also has extensive commitments in undergraduate teaching to both 5th and 6th years commenced as Convenor of the 6th year paediatric course in 2012.
+He also has extensive commitments in undergraduate teaching to both 5th and 6th year medical students.
 He has been actively involved in introducing videoconferencing via the internet using Adobe Connect.

 Dr Stanley's research interests have included paediatric infectious disease, neonatology, neurology and neonatal seizures but increasingly over the past decade have tended to focus on paediatric allergy and asthma.